-A well-rounded story.
+A well-rounded history.

 In 1954, Johann Neuschmied, Jakob Thaler’s son-in-law, took over as managing director.

-In 1985, management passed to Hansjörg Neuschmied.
+In 1985, the management passed to Hansjörg Neuschmied.

 In 1995, a hydroelectric power station with a Kaplan turbine was built to supply energy.